 No addition, cancellation, or change in a student’s class schedule will be considered official until it is recorded by the registrar.
 Schedule changes may be made by advisement only during the first two weeks of classes in each semester.
 Music students must request changes in the Registrar’s Office.
 Dance and Drama students must arrange changes in their respective division offices.

-Adding Classes: Classes may be added only during the first two weeks of a given semester.
+Adding Classes: Classes may be added only during the first week of a given semester.
 Students may not earn credits for attendance in a class for which they are not officially registered.
 They are responsible for subject matter already covered in any class to which they have been admitted late.